Teagasc/Mountbellew Agricultural College LTD.

 6. A copy of your current driving license.

 7. A cheque/ postal order/ bank draft for €2,750 made payable to Mountbellew Agriculture College, which is the fee for the course, or alternatively you can pay by EFT details of which can be given upon request.
-If you opt for the EFT option, please ensure that you state the name of the actual applicant.
+If you opt for the EFT option, please ensure that your name of the applicant.

 The course duration is approximately 24 months, and over that period of time, you will be required to be present, for up to 24 days (one day per month, usually Monday or Friday).
 Written examinations usually take place on Saturdays mornings.
 Should you have any further queries, do not hesitate to contact us.